-Identity is the combination of the qualities, beliefs, personality, personal characteristics, and or expressions that make a person who he/she is.
+Identity is the combination of the qualities, beliefs, personality, personal characteristics, and/ or expressions that make a person who s/he is.
 Cultural influences also contribute to identity.

 Think about the oral traditions, art, dance, music, literature, and architecture that make up your culture.
-What has influenced where you live or have grown up?
+What has influenced where you have grown up or now live?
 If you are unsure, ask family members or long-time citizens of your area.

-Created a list of these influences and design an artistic way to present them.
+Once you have created a list of these influences, design an artistic way to present them.

-An organism's genotype is the set of genes in its DNA that is responsible for a particular trait.
+An organism's genotype is the set of genes in its DNA responsible for a particular trait.
 An organism's phenotype is the physical expression of those genes.
 Your genotype and phenotype are a part of your identity.

-Watch the video at the link below, and learn about how to use a Punnett Square to figure out the probability of genotypes and phenotypes.
+Watch the video, at the link below, to learn about how to use a Punnett Square to figure out the probability of genotypes and phenotypes.
 On paper or in your science notebook, complete the four examples as the video explains them.
 You can pause the video to complete each Punnett Square on your own before it shows the answer: https://youtu.be/agQpPPQ5IVQ